everyworks

 For centuries the research hospital Charité has been renowned for its pioneering work across many different medical fields.
 Products created by their research teams are tested in real-world medical trials, before being launched in hospitals throughout Germany – treating people and saving lives.

-With bitcrowd’s help, the research collected by Charité radiologists was used to train a machine learning (ML) model, allowing clinicians to more quickly and accurately diagnose eye conditions.
-Rather than searching through printed textbooks or looking up previous cases in Charité databases, clinicians can now upload MRI scans to Radioeye, receiving possible diagnoses along with case history and fully-navigable scans.
+The research collected by Charité radiologists was used to train a machine learning (ML) model, allowing clinicians to more quickly and accurately diagnose eye conditions.
+With bitcrowd’s help to workshop, design, and build an expressive UI, clinicians no longer need to search through printed textbooks or looking up previous cases in Charité databases — they can now upload MRI scans to Radioeye, receiving possible diagnoses along with case history and fully-navigable scans.

 Released: July '23